Andrés Perea

-Andrés Felipe Perea Castañeda (born November 14, 2000) is an American professional soccer player who plays as a defensive midfielder for Major League Soccer club Philadelphia Union.
+Andrés Felipe Perea Castañeda (born November 14, 2000) is an American professional soccer player who plays as a defensive midfielder for Major League Soccer club New York City FC.

 Youth

 Perea lived in Tampa, Florida, United States, for the first five years of his life, playing for Old Mars FC and West Florida Premier.
 He moved to Colombia where he enrolled in the Atlético Nacional youth academy aged six.
 In 2013, Perea was part of the Atlético Nacional team that won the prestigious national youth tournament Torneo de Pony Fútbol.

 Club career

 Atlético Nacional

-On July 10, 2017, Perea made his senior debut for Atlético Nacional as a 77th minute substitute in a 1–0 defeat to Santa Fe.
+On July 10, 2017, Perea made his senior debut for Atlético Nacional as a 77th-minute substitute in a 1–0 defeat to Santa Fe.
 In doing so he became the first player born in the 21st century to play for the club.
 He scored his first goal for the team on April 19, 2019, in a 4–0 victory over Patriotas.